ramshankarjaiswal/ansible/roles/alerta/README.md

 # Alerta

-This role will install alerta ( http://alerta.io/ ) along with the prometheus alerta plugin.
+This role will install alerta ( http://alerta.io/ ) along with the prometheus alerta plugin and a custom plugin called customtimeout written by https://github.com/twcollins
+- The customtimeout plugin expires stale alerts from alerta.
+The default expiry period is 21600 seconds i.e. 6 hours.
+This can be changed through /etc/alertad.conf CUSTOM_TIMEOUT = 21600

 The alerta monitoring system is a tool used to consolidate and de-duplicate alerts from multiple sources for quick ‘at-a-glance’ visualization.
 Alerta can be used as a part of monitoring stack to provide a dashboards for all the alerts that get generated from monitoring.

 Alerta can be integrated with Prometheus-Alertmanager, alerts that are acknowledged in alerta get silenced in the alertmanager.

 - Supported OS
   - Centos/Redhat 7